 Furthermore, the interactions between genes and the environment further complicate the situation.
-It has been discovered that about 30 genetic mutations, or changes, are associated with Crohn’s disease.
+It has been discovered that about thirty genetic mutations, or changes, are associated with Crohn’s disease.
 Among these, a small point mutation in the gene encoding one of the inflammatory mediator receptors, interleukin 23 (IL-23).

 Additionally, the function of the anti-inflammatory mediator IL-10 has also been associated with Crohn’s disease.
 Given these mutations in the mediators which play prominent roles in regulation of inflammation, it is difficult to discern whether the study patients showed no reduction in inflammation in response to cannabis oil because of any possible mutations in the relevant genes since no genotyping data has been provided.

 Finally, doctors are yet to determine whether the duration of the treatment affects inflammation outcomes.
-Its quite possible that 8 weeks may not be enough.
+It’s quite possible that eight weeks may not be enough.
 Available evidence suggests that adaptive immunity and Th1 T cell recruitment is responsible for the aberrant inflammatory response in Crohn’s disease.
 This arm of the immunity is slower to develop (takes several days), and thus may take longer to resolve.

 Furthermore, one of the effectors is IL-23 for which a genetic mutation has been associated with Crohn’s disease.
 This highlights the importance of knowing patients’ genotypes in clinical trials involving cannabis-based therapy.
 When we know these, different inflammation outcomes may occur.

 Cannabis may Target gut Biome Populations

 Cannabis-based therapy could also target another aspect of Crohn’s disease etiology that doesn’t involve inflammation: the microbiome.
 There are approximately 1150 bacterial species in the gut that work together with our gastrointestinal system to process food and extract the nutrients.
 The association between Crohn’s disease and changes of the gut microbiome has already been established, with some studies demonstrating biodiversity reductions and others instability of the microbiome.

 We are only at the forefront of the microbiome function research.
 Still, we know that specific bacterial species live in the healthy gut.
 Other species (called enterobacteria) represent an oversize sample in the Crohn’s disease gut.